Tina-Gh/Big-Data/UC San Diego Introduction to Big Data/Week 1/Readme.md

+## Week 1

-Week 1 quizz and slides
+- Materials and slides
+- quizzes